-Ahead of this meeting, the Joint Statement: Protecting People Experiencing Homelessness and Ensuring the Safety of the Shelter System was developed by the Toronto Drop-in Network and the Shelter and Housing Justice Network.
-The statement urges the City of Toronto to act in compliance with human rights legislation at the provincial, national, and international levels by enacting a rights-based approach to engage with encampment residents and people experiencing homelessness.
-The statement was signed by over 20 organizations and groups, including R2HTO.
+Ahead of Toronto City Council’s meeting on June 8 and 9, 2021, R2HTO joined 20 organizations and groups who signed a joint statement urging the City to act in compliance with human rights legislation at the provincial, national, and international levels by enacting a rights-based approach to engage with encampment residents and people experiencing homelessness.